Low-complexity Optimal Scheduling over Correlated Fading Channels with ARQ Feedback: Introduction

 In this work, we study throughput-optimal downlink scheduling under imperfect CSI over heterogeneous Markovian fading channels.
-We assume that each user occupies a dedicated channel, i.e., all users can transmit simultaneously, but the \emph{long-term average} number of transmissions is limited.
-Such a constraint can be used to limit the energy consumption or interference effect depending on the context.
+We consider time-correlation by modeling the fading channel as an `ON/OFF' Markov chain.
+Differing from the previous works \cite{Neely_RR}-\cite{CelicModiano} that consider scheduling problems under strict interference constraints (e.g., only one user can be scheduled at each time slot), we assume that each user occupies a dedicated channel, i.e., all users can transmit simultaneously, but the \emph{long-term average} number of transmissions is limited.
+In this setup, we show that a low complexity scheduling policy is throughput optimal.
+Such a constraint on long-term average number of transmissions can be used to limit the long-term energy consumption.
 An example to limit the energy consumption is the \emph{green cellular networks} (e.g., \cite{DegFreedom}-\cite{SonKrishnamachari}).
 It is estimated that the cellular base stations consume $4.5$ GW of power globally, which corresponds to more than $40$ million metric tons of CO$_2$ emission and over $\mathdollar 10$ billion electricity bill annually \cite{DegFreedom}\cite{KrishnamachariLiu}.
 With energy expenditure rising by $15$-$20 \%$ each year, an important objective in green cellular networks design is to reduce the long-run average number of data transmissions to decrease energy consumption \cite{KrishnamachariLiu}.
 Therefore, it is of great interest to understand the relationship between the achievable throughput region and the constraint on the long-term average number of transmissions.
-In the meanwhile, restricting the average number of transmissions also helps to reduce interference between concurrent transmissions in the network.
-Specifically, our contributions are as follows:
+The results proposed in this work can be applied to green cellular networks for throughput-optimal scheduling under imperfect CSI and the long-term average energy constraint.